ihe-k/Pneumonia-Risk-and-Misinformation-Impact-on-Health-Seeking-Behaviours/README.md

 TextBlob is a Python NLP library that provides sentiment analysis, subjectivity and tokenisation.
 Sentiment analysis highlights negative sentiment (posts illustrating distrusts in clinicians, conspiracy theories or panic posts); highly subjective text (e.g., opinion-based content) and misleading posts that are overly negative.

-The NLP model outputs flags for misinformation misinformation as well as misinformation scores between 0 and 1, which are passed into the Agent-Based Model (ABM) as the patient's initial misinformation exposure.
+The NLP model outputs flags for misinformation as well as misinformation scores between 0 and 1, which are passed into the Agent-Based Model (ABM) as the patient's initial misinformation exposure.

 ### 4. Misinformation Model: ABM
 ABM simulates individual agents (patients and clinicians) who interact over time in a spatial environment, where misinformation might spread and impact behaviour.
 Patients are the main decision-makers in this model, seek care based on multiple attributes: